-Northern Maine Community College is accredited by the New England Association of Schools and Colleges, Inc. through its Commission on Institutions of Higher Education.
-The business technology department is nationally accredited by the Association of Collegiate Business Schools and Programs (ACBSP) for the offering of its business programs that culminate in the associate in applied science degree, and the associate degree nursing program is accredited by the Accreditation Commission for Education in Nursing (ACEN) and approved by the Maine State Board of Nursing.
+Northern Maine Community College 33 Edgemont Drive Presque Isle, Maine 04769 (207) 768-2700 www.nmcc.edu Northern Maine Community College is accredited by the New England Commission of Institutions of Higher Education of the New England Association of Schools and Colleges, Inc. The business technology department is nationally accredited by the Association of Collegiate Business Schools and Programs (ACBSP) for the offering of its business programs that culminate in the associate in applied science degree, and the associate degree nursing program is accredited by the Accreditation Commission for Education in Nursing (ACEN) and approved by the Maine State Board of Nursing.
 In addition, a number of college programs are certified by applicable professional organizations.
 The college is a member of the American Association of Community Colleges, the American Council on Education and the Maine Higher Education Council.